learn-with-devops/devops/Maven/readme.md

       Note :
             - Gradle used build.gradel file as configuration.
 Uses groovy code insted of XML.
             - Developed to make|understnd the developers easy of build.gradel file

+## Build Maven Project withOut POM.xml file ?

+      One possible workaround would be to:

+            -     first get the jar
+            -     then execute it